1031 EXCHANGE RULES AND DELAYED EXCHANGE

 If the Related Party fails to do so, the transaction will be declared invalid under the 1031 Exchange Rules, and taxes, penalties, and interest will be imposed on both parties.

-You are not prohibited from buying Replacement Property from a Related Party, with the same two year reporting requirement for Form 8824, but it almost guarantees that the IRS will audit the transaction because this is where they find most of the abuse of the Section 1031 Exchange, family members trying to game the system.
+You are not prohibited from buying Replacement Property from a Related Party, with the same two-year reporting requirement for Form 8824, but it almost guarantees that the IRS will audit the transaction because this is where they find most of the abuse of the Section 1031 Exchange, family members trying to game the system.
 So, this is where they are looking.

 You must sign an Assignment of Benefits of your sales contract on your Relinquished Property to an independent third party.